|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built prewar, overlooks the wharf area and survived the war undamaged, across from the Papuan Hotel.
-Remains and is used by small shops until it burned down in late 2005.
+During late 2005 burned down and rebuilt with the original facade.

 This prewar hotel was taken over by American forces and used as a HQ.
 It survived the war, Burned down during the 1960s.